JBN1997/JBN1997/README.md

 <p><strong>Name:</strong> JBN.</p>

-<p><strong>Bio:</strong> Full-stack engineer from Brazil with a passion for coding.
+<p><strong>Bio:</strong> Full-stack engineer with a passion for coding.
 I love taking on new challenges and exploring the latest technologies in the field.</p>

 <p><strong>Location:</strong> Brazil.</p>